rahulhugar5/python/README.md

 # python
-this repository  contains about python language
+This repository  contains about python language